Monti not currently considering whether to stand in elections

-OSLO, Dec 10 (Reuters) - Italian Prime Minister Mario Monti said on Monday he is not currently considering whether to stand in elections early next year and that the market reaction to his plan to quit early should not be dramatised.
+OSLO (Reuters) - Italian Prime Minister Mario Monti said on Monday he is not currently considering whether to stand in elections early next year and that the market reaction to his plan to quit early should not be dramatized.

 “I‘m not considering this particular issue at this stage.
 All my efforts are being devoted to the completion of the remaining time of the current government,” he told reporters in Oslo in reply to a question on whether he intended to run in an election expected in February.